y-akbal/One-for-All/README.md

 3) preprocess.py will contain necessary functions to grab the data out of csv files and do some preprocessing and prepare them,
 4) convert_memmap.py wll convert will grab csv files convert them into data.dat and lengths.dat files.
 5) memmap_arrays.py is a signature snippet, grabbing data.dat and lengths.dat files, and will give you a window of given size from your concatted time series, as X[:-1], X[-1] and place_, where place_ indicates which time series to be used.
+6) RF.py is used to do old-school machine learning analysis -  given that all csv.files are preprocessed - you can choose for instance randomforest or KNN sort of old school stuff.
+Splitting of time series is done in place.
+Multiprocessing is supported.
+At the end of the procedure, a file will be provided to see the results.

 Things to do: